amiteshsinha/LeetcodeSolves/src/main/java/com/leetcode/binarySearchTree/convertSortedListToBST/ConvertSortedLinkedListToBST.md

 Given the head of a singly linked list where elements are sorted in ascending order, convert it to a height-balanced binary search tree.

+**A height-balanced binary tree is a binary tree in which the depth of the two subtrees of every node never differs by more than one.**

 Example 1: